 - Unemployed?
 Under 18?
 Got a kid?
 Gay?
+A landlord can't use these as reasons not to rent you the flat.

+- Your landlord can't ask for any of the following information:

+- Nationality, ethnicity, origin or citizenship

+- Physical or mental disability or illness

+- Personal beliefs or opinions

+- Marital and family status

+- Gender and sexual orientation

+- Rent paid previously

+- Current expenses

+- Proof of insurance

+- Employment history

-A landlord can't use these as reasons not to rent you the flat. - Other grounds of discrimination?
-Race, sex, religion. - If you think a landlord has refused you for one of these reasons, visit your local Community Law Centre, the Tenancy Tribunal or complain to the Human Rights Commission.
+- If you think a landlord has refused you for one of these reasons, visit your local Community Law Centre, the Tenancy Tribunal or complain to the Human Rights Commission.